seleniumforest/catsbot/README.md

       ``` pm2 start ecosystem.config.js --network=cosmos ```

-  - If your script was offline for a long time, you can skip checking missed blocks
+  - If your script was offline for a long time, you can skip checking missed blocks.
+But remember that script will skip checking missed blocks, if last block was more than 15 min ago.

       ``` pm2 start ecosystem.config.js --network=cosmos --clean=true ```